 Proposition 218, also known as the "Right to Vote on Taxes Act" was approved by California voters in 1996.
 The proposition establishes a process for public notification when increasing property related fees or charges, including water and wastewater rates.
-The notification requires a minimum 45-day period for review and opportunity to protest in writing prior to the close of the public hearing.
-If written protests are received by a majority of affected parcels prior to the close of the public hearing, then the City may not implement the proposed rate change.
+The notification requires a minimum 45-day period for review and protest prior to the public hearing.
+On January 15, 2025 the City mailed written notices, including detailed information on the proposed rate increases, outlining how to timely provide a written protest and written objection, and specified the date, time and location of the public hearing by which written protests to the proposed rate change must be submitted, to approximately 58,470 customers and property owners and has published notice of the public hearing in the Press Democrat.